happyjedi/happyjedi.pro/src/about.md

 title="We Are Apps" target="_blank">We Are Apps</a>, London, United Kingdom

 * Web & mobile application development
-* I worked as full-stack web-developer at remote full-time position and was involved in different successful projects with positive feedback
+* I worked as the full-stack web-developer at remote full-time position and was involved in different successful projects with positive feedback
 * Improved performance of existing projects
 * Technologies: Ruby on Rails, PostgreSQL, JavaScript, JQuery, HAML, SCSS,